Sam-bhav-20/DesTecho./README.md

 1. Clone the repository:
    git clone https://github.com/Sam-bhav-20/DesTecho..git

-2. Navigate to the project directory: cd DesTecho
+2. Navigate to the project directory

 3. Install dependencies for the frontend and backend: npm install